shojol/varo-money-next-app/README.md

 ## Getting Started

+First, run the DB

+- start the DB by running the following console command in the extracted directory:

+./pocketbase serve

-First, run the development server:
+Then, run the development server:

 ```bash
 npm run dev